httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

    2. Otherwise, append the result of running Serializing an Item ({{ser-item}}) with (member_value, parameters) to output.
    3. If more member_values remain in input_list:
       1. Append a COMMA to output.
-      2. Append a single WS to output.
+      2. Append a single SP to output.
 3. Return output.

 #### Serialising an Inner List {#ser-innerlist}